qfpl/applied-fp-course/level04/README.md

 # Level 04

-We're going to add some tests to our application!
-Types are awesome, tests are pretty good.
-Types AND tests is pretty much perfect.
+In this exercise we're going to add some tests to our application.
+Because types are awesome, and tests are pretty good.
+But types AND tests is pretty much perfect.

 These tests will not be awe inspiring, this exercise is primarily to introduce you to adding tests to your Haskell application.
 The setup of the Cabal file is